SCH1001/SLNR/README.md

 ## Introduce

-This repository provides three core components:
+This repository provides four core components:
 - A local SDF representation without relying on latent features;
 - A parallel local SDF detection algorithm for real-time optimization;
 - A prune-expand strategy to enhance the adaptability;